Sioux Spiritual Center

-A twelve member Board of Directors, the majority of which is Native American, is headed by Bishop Robert Gruss.
+A twelve member Board of Directors, the majority of which is Native American, is headed by Bishop Peter Muhich.
 The board has developed a variety of programs at this sacred site where God can minister to the Lakota People.

 - Experiences in prayer that guide Lakota people on a path that offers the strength and spirit to face the challenges of everyday life, and the courage to create a vision for an obtainable future.

 - Weekend parish retreats to provide a time to be quiet, to hear the voice of the Spirit, to heal, to consult and to be at peace.

 - Recovery retreats to give hope to all those who are recovering from drug and/or alcohol addiction.
 The center provides a time and place for retreatants to strengthen the spiritual awakening begun in their treatment programs.
 These are inculturated weekends designed by Native people to allow them to draw on the healing richness of their Catholic and Lakota religious traditions.